palmerlab/behaviour_box/README.md

    it reaches the time that it is set to delay until. **TODO** make it so that if `ActiveDelay` is broken the trial exits and prints `"#timeout initiated"` or
     equivalent, for the SerialController to parse.
+3. Two stimuli are delivered, seperated by an `ActiveDelay` method.
+4. After another `ActiveDelay` the program enters the `TrialReward` period, if `rewardCond` is not `'N'`, which stands for neither port giving water.
+During the `TrialReward` phase, if the `mode` is `c` then water is dispensed immediately from the associated port.
+5. The program delays again, and then exits the `runTrial` function.
+Resulting in the program sending the ready string to the Serial controller.

 Trial intervals will randomized between 'minITI' and 'maxITI'.
 During a trial, the animal has to wait a stimulation without